List of Warriors characters: Ivypool

-Ancient spirit she-cat who haunts the dreams of other cats.
-She resides in the Dark Forest.

 A Vision of Shadows

-The A Vision of Shadows series covers events in the story from The Apprentice's Quest to The Raging Storm.
-It details the Clans trying to settle the lost Clan, SkyClan, around the lake, while also dealing with a group of dangerous stray cats.
+A Vision of Shadows covers events from The Apprentice's Quest to The Raging Storm.
+It details the Clans trying to settle the previously lost Clan, SkyClan, around the lake, while also dealing with a group of dangerous stray cats.

 Alderheart

 Medicine cat of ThunderClan after Jayfeather.

 Twigbranch

 Warrior of ThunderClan, former warrior of SkyClan.
 Sister of Violetshine.

 The Broken Code

-The Broken Code series covers events in the story from Lost Stars to A Light in the Mist.
+The Broken Code covers events from Lost Stars to A Light in the Mist.
 It details the Clans trying to defeat Ashfur and his group of zombified spirit cats.

 Bristlefrost

 Warrior of ThunderClan.
 Played a major role in defeating Ashfur.
 Ultimately gave her life to defeat Ashfur, in such a way that her spirit was also killed.

 A Starless Clan

-The A Starless Clan series covers events in the story from River to Star.
+A Starless Clan covers events from River to Star.
 It details the struggles that come with the Clans trying to rewrite the warrior code.

 Nightheart

-Warrior of ThunderClan and protagonist of the eighth arc.
-He is restless and uncomfortable with being related to Firestar, feeling pressured to live up to the great leader.
+Warrior of ThunderClan.
+He is restless and uncomfortable with being related to Firestar, feeling unfairly pressured to live up to the great leader.
+Mate to Sunbeam.